Learn How We Can Help You Today

 Complex Or High-Asset Estates

 The Ferrick Law Firm is long experienced in stewarding cases involving multifaceted marital estates.
-Clients with closely held business interests, commercial real estate, family trusts, or other assets of substantial value will be well-served in the Troy Michigan offices of the Ferrick Law Firm.
+Clients with closely held business interests, commercial real estate, family trusts, or other assets of substantial value will be well-served in the Bingham Farms Michigan offices of the Ferrick Law Firm.
 Strategic planning is the key to a successful divorce where considerable assets are at stake.
 Whether your goal is to shield assets or divide them, you will need a shrewd advocate by your side.

 The Ferrick Law Firm attorneys have effectively represented clients with interests or ownership in multinational corporations, privately held local businesses, generational family trusts, real estate trusts, professional sports teams, and other exceptional concerns.

 Child custody is generally broken down between “legal custody” and “physical custody”.
 Legal custody is the decision making authority as to the important issues affecting the welfare of the child, including health care, education and religion.
 It also includes the right to access information such as medical and school records.
 Legal custody is generally awarded jointly, but under some circumstances is granted to only one parent.
 When joint legal custody is awarded, parents must consult each other and make shared decisions.
 It is not surprising to know that some parents, though granted joint legal custody, do not agree.
 Disputes over important issues that cannot be decided by parents are then decided by the court after a trial or evidentiary hearing.
 The Bingham Farms offices of The Ferrick Law Firm are seasoned custody litigators who know how to successfully navigate through this most serious aspect of family law litigation.